blueyeco/hub-api/sections/ios-sdk.md

 <img src="http://hub.blueye.com/img/docs/add_framework.png" />

-If successfully added, you should see the framework BlueyeHub in now listed under your Frameworks directory.
+If successfully added, you should see the framework BlueyeHub now listed under your Frameworks directory.

 <img src="http://hub.blueye.com/img/docs/frameworks.png" />

-Next add a reference to the Hub SDK's header file to your application Prefix.pch file.
+Next add a reference to the Hub SDK's header file to your application's Prefix.pch file.
 This will allow the Hub's public methods to be accessible throughout your application.

 <img src="http://hub.blueye.com/img/docs/prefix_pch.png" />

 ## Authentication

-To connect to the Hub, the mobile SDK requriess an API key that is unique to your application.
+To connect to the Hub, the mobile SDK requries an API key that is unique to your application.
 To obtain your key, please create a new app after logging in to the Hub Developer Console.
 In your app settings, be sure to select 'Mobile App' and enter a Google Analytics ID, which is required for event tracking.

 <img src="http://hub.blueye.com/img/docs/dev_console.png" />